VitoVan/cl-sucker/README.md

   #+win32 "~/AppData/Local/rekcus/cache/")
 ```

-## How do I say to my customers, in case they asked about the internal machanism
+## How do I say to my customers if they asked about the internal machanism?

 If your customers are the civilized ones who cannot accept the word *sucker*, then you have at least 3 solutions: